Persie0/Fronius-Solar-Monitor/Readme.md

 2. **Fronius Solar Monitor Script** retrieves this data using the API and evaluates the battery status.
 3. Based on the readings, the script sends **Telegram notifications** (battery full or not) to the user.
 4. **Alerts are customizable** based on frequency and consecutive checks, reducing false positives.
-5. **Smart Plug Control** (optional) automatically manages connected devices based on battery status.
+5. **Smart Plug Control** (optional) automatically manages connected devices based on battery status and/or PV production.

 ## 📋 System Requirements